mm80843/T3.5/docs/Benef/PBN__Benef_271.md

 ## Articles mentionning this Benefit

 * [Mechanistic insights into the effect of humidity on airborne influenza virus survival, transmission and incidence](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_54.md)

+## Name of the Benefit

+Understanding the relationship between indoor and outdoor temperature and humidity can enhance the interpretation of epidemiological studies on influenza incidence and seasonality.